bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Verify the bug
 ~~~~~~~~~~~~~~

-Create a minimized test case for the bug.
-"Minimized" means that anything that can be removed *and still reproduce the bug*, should be removed.
-See `Reducing testcases <https://developer.mozilla.org/en-US/docs/Mozilla/QA/Reducing_testcases>`__ on MDN for a guide on how to do this when starting with a full web page.
-The test case at this point doens't need to be a proper web-platform-tests test;
-we'll get to that `later on <#write-a-web-platform-tests-test>`__.
-Then load this test case in different browsers to see what the result is.

-If you get different results in different browsers, then that indicates that there is an interop bug.
-If the test matches what the spec requires, but all browsers fail the test, then possibly the spec should be changed to match implemented reality.
-If all browsers pass the test, then it indicates that there's no bug!
-It can still be worthwhile to submit such tests, to ensure it doesn't regress, and to demonstrate that the specification is interoperably implemented.

 Make sure to test in the "latest" versions of browsers.
 The latest *stable* version is old in this context; you need something that includes literally yesterday's bug fixes.
 Maybe the bug has been fixed in the past few days or weeks.